CMakePP/CMaize/docs/source/end_user/quick_start.rst

 Obviously you will need to replace ``<build_dir>`` with the name of a directory to be used as the build directory and ``<Option1>`` and ``<value>`` with the option and value you want to set.
 Note that you only need to install CPP once.
 So if you've previously completed Step 1 skip to Step 2.
-O

 Step 2: Build the Project
 -------------------------